 Throughout our trip around Sri Lanka, the Ancient Cities situated in the inland had been in the back of our mind – To go or not to go?
 We had postponed the decision as long as possible, but when we reached Kandy city the decision had to be made!
 We decided to go, and then the follow-up question was: Go to which ancient city – Anuradhapura or Polonnaruwa?

-We asked our fellow travellers at the hotel we stayed at in Kandy.
+We asked our fellow travelers at the hotel we stayed at in Kandy.
 Most of them recommended Polonnaruwa, the reason being that even though it is smaller in scale, the ruins and temples are within a much more compact area, and they are in better condition.
 So with that decision taken, we headed north-east to Polonnaruwa!

 After a 5-hour car ride (including a walk up Lion Rock Sigiriya) from Kandy, we finally reached Polonnaruwa.
 We arrived in the evening, so it was dark and we came through a road that did not go near the ruins of the Ancient City.
 We drove through thick jungle, with just the rare light from a house or a shop piercing the darkness, so it felt like being in the middle of nowhere!
 Had we made the right decision choosing Polonnaruwa over Anuradhapura?